-SECTION 10.
-Notwithstanding sections 57, 57A and 57C of chapter 59 of the General Laws and section 2 of chapter 60A of the General Laws or any other general or special law to the contrary, as a result of the outbreak of the 2019 novel coronavirus, known as COVID-19 and the declaration of a state of emergency issued by the governor on March 10, 2020, the chief executive officer of a city or town as defined in clause Fifth B of section 7 of chapter 4 of the General Laws, or a district, may waive the payment of interest and other penalty in the event of late payment of any excise, tax, betterment assessment or apportionment thereof, water rate or annual sewer use or other charge added to a tax for any payments with a due date on or before or after March 10, 2020 and made after its respective due date but before June 30, 2020.

 SECTION 11.
-Notwithstanding the provisions of chapter 62C of the General Laws that would otherwise be applicable, all returns and payments for the 2019 calendar year otherwise due on April 15, 2020 under section 6 of said chapter 62C shall be due July 15, 2020.
+Notwithstanding section 57, 57A and 57C of chapter 59 of the General Laws, section 2 of chapter 60A of the General Laws or any other general or special law to the contrary, as a result of the outbreak of the 2019 novel coronavirus, also known as COVID-19, or the governor's March 10, 2020 declaration of a state of emergency, the chief executive officer of a city or town, as defined in clause Fifth B of section 7 of chapter 4 of the General Laws, or the prudential committee or commissioners of a district may waive the payment of interest and other penalty in the event of late payment of any excise, tax, betterment assessment or apportionment thereof, water rate or annual sewer use or other charge added to a tax for any payments with a due date on or after March 10, 2020 and made after its respective due date but before June 30, 2020.
+Notwithstanding the forgoing, a city or town shall not terminate an essential service of a resident, including, but not limited to, water, trash collection or electricity, for nonpayment of taxes or fees with a due date on or after March 10, 2020, made after its respective due date but before June 30, 2020, if the nonpayment resulted from a demonstrated inability to pay due to circumstances related to the outbreak of COVID-19 or the governor's March 10, 2020 declaration of a state of emergency; provided that the inability to pay shall include a demonstrated financial hardship of a resident, which may include, but not be limited to, loss of employment, serious illness of someone within the home or death of someone within the home.

 SECTION 12.
+Notwithstanding chapter 62C of the General Laws, all returns and payments for the 2019 calendar year otherwise due on April 15, 2020, under section 6 of said chapter 62C, shall be due on July 15, 2020.

-Notwithstanding any general or special law to the contrary, during the state of emergency declared by the governor on March 10, 2020 as a result of the outbreak of the 2019 novel coronavirus, known as COVID-19, an establishment licensed to sell alcoholic beverages or only wines and malt beverages on-premises may sell wine or malt beverages only for off-premises consumption subject to the following conditions: (i) the wine or malt beverage must not be sold to a person under 21 years of age; provided, that any delivery of wine or malt beverages for off-premises consumption shall not be made without verification that the person receiving the order has attained 21 years of age; (ii) the wine shall be sold in its original, sealed container and the malt beverage shall be sold in a sealed container; (iii) the wine or malt beverage shall be sold as part of the same transaction as the purchase of food; provided however, that any order that includes wine or malt beverages shall be placed on or before 12:00 midnight; and (iv) a customer is limited to 192 ounces of malt beverage and 1.5 liters of wine per transaction.
+SECTION 13.
+Notwithstanding any general or special law to the contrary, during the governor's March 10, 2020 declaration of a state of emergency, an establishment licensed to sell alcoholic beverages or only wines and malt beverages on-premises may sell wine or malt beverages only for off-premises consumption subject to the following conditions: (i) the wine or malt beverage shall not be sold to a person under 21 years of age; provided, however, that any delivery of wine or malt beverages for off-premises consumption shall not be made without verification that the person receiving the order has attained 21 years of age; (ii) the wine shall be sold in its original, sealed container and the malt beverage shall be sold in a sealed container; (iii) the wine or malt beverage shall be sold as part of the same transaction as the purchase of food; provided, however, that any order that includes wine or malt beverages shall be placed not later than the hour of which the establishment is licensed to sell alcohol or 12:00 midnight, whichever

+126 time is earlier; and (iv) a customer shall be limited to 192 ounces of malt beverage and 1.5 liters of wine per transaction.

-SECTION 13. (a) Notwithstanding any general or special law to the contrary, subsections (b) and (c) of section 91 of chapter 32 of the General Laws shall not apply in calendar year 2020 to the following 2 categories of persons for hours worked and earnings received during the state of emergency issued by the governor on March 10, 2020 as a result of the outbreak of the 2019 novel coronavirus, known as COVID-19:
+SECTION 14. (a) Notwithstanding any general or special law to the contrary, subsections (b) and (c) of section 91 of chapter 32 of the General Laws shall not apply in calendar year 2020 to the following 2 categories of persons for hours worked and earnings received during the governor's March 10, 2020 state of emergency: